Modern history of Knossos: The second season

 Restoration was an expensive operation.
 Evans did not stint the expenses he felt were required, even against Hogarth's advice.
 Hogarth accused him of not understanding thrift because he was a rich man's son.
 There were but few contributions to the Cretan Exploration Fund.
 The rich man himself, John Evans, showed up on the back of a donkey that year, his 77th.
 He had just ridden the donkey extensively over the mountains of Crete in his own exploration of the area, sleeping on boards with a thin mattress.
 He made major contributions, but he did not cover the cost.
 Evans insisted the contributions be made to him personally so that no questions of control of the site would be raised.
 There were scandals that year of workmen pocketing money intended for food, and selling copies of tablets on the black market.
 The season was cut short in June.
 The archaeologists were all suffering from malaria, contracted from mosquitos hatched in the standing pools left from the severe winter rains.

 Back in Britain that year, Evans encountered the first criticisms of his interpretation of the site.
 William Ridgeway at Cambridge proposed that the Mycenaeans influenced the Minoans rather than vice versa.
 Evans called this point of view "Ridgewayism."
 It did not stand the test of time.
-There is no evidence of Greeks in the Mediterranean in 1800, but ample evidence of Cretan influence at various locations later Greek.
+There is no evidence of Greeks in the Mediterranean in 1800 BC, but ample evidence of Cretan influence at various locations that later became Greek.
 A second line of attack, formulated by W.H.D.
 Rouse at Cambridge, proclaimed the etymologic impossibility of deriving labyrinth from labrys, and denied any association of mazes and axes.
 He proposed a derivation of labyrinth from the name of an Egyptian king instead, attempting to "pull rank" on Evans as a scholar, referring to his views as "childish."
 The Egyptian derivation was never generally accepted.
 The discovery of the "Mistress of the Labyrinth" in Linear B after Evans' death made Rouse's view less likely.
 There was evidently a labyrinth at Knossos, of unstated nature, but of religious context, and no one could deny the ample presence of the double-axe symbol.